kuratahiroyuki/MLm5C/README.md

 (ml_train_test_m5C.py)

 ## 3-2 Prediction performance visualization
-To see the prediction results, users must set the input parameters in analysis.py.
+To see the prediction results, users must set the input parameters in "analysis.py".
 $cd program
 $python analysis.py

 # 4 Combination of selected baseline models
-To make a combined model, users must set the input parameters in ml_fusion_m5C.py
+To make a combined model, users must perform "analysis.py" to make the input files necessary for "ml_fusion_m5C.py" and then set the input parameters in "ml_fusion_m5C.py"
 $cd program/network
-$ml_fusion_m5C.py
+$python ml_fusion_m5C.py
 The final prediction results by the combined model is saved in /data/result/combine.csv

 # References on RNA encodings